alttch/eva3/doc/cli.rst

 In case of significant changes in the commands or arguments, previous versions of command line tools are kept and moved to **legacy** folder.
-We strongly recommend using API calls only in all 3rd-party applications, but if your app use command line interface, you can get the previous version until the app is reprogrammed to use a new one.
+We strongly recommend using API calls only in all 3rd-party applications, but if your app uses command line interface, you can get the previous version until the app is reprogrammed to use a new one.

 Device control apps